itinch/RGS/README.md

 ## Requirements

 Build a Flutter mobile application that can do the following:
 - Allow the user to submit credit card details.
-Details should include: Card Number, Card Type, CVV, Issuing Country
+Details should include: Card Number, Card Type, CVV, Issuing Country (DONE)
 - Ability to infer Card Type from Credit Card number would be beneficial.
+(DONE)
 - Check the specified country to make sure it doesn’t exist in a list of banned countries.
+(DONE)
 - Make the list of banned countries configurable.
+(DONE)
 - If the card is valid – store it in local storage.
+(DONE)
 - Display all the credit cards that have been captured during the session.
+(DONE)
 - Don’t capture the same card twice.
+(DONE)
 - Please also add the ability to scan a credit card (examples attached), and pre-populate the card number and infer the cart type.
+(NOT DONE)
 - Authorization is not necessary for the purposes of this test.
+(OK)

 ## Guidelines